 How is duty cycle calculated?

-Calculating duty cycle is quite simple if your application requires that the device be run at a consistent pace.
-If an actuator is run for 30 seconds, and then stops running for 30 seconds, it has a 50% duty cycle because it is running 50% of the time.
-The duty cycle always represents the time that the actuator is ON.
+Calculating the duty cycle is straightforward, especially when your application requires the device to operate at a consistent pace.
+For example, if an actuator runs for 30 seconds and then rests for 30 seconds, its duty cycle is 50%, as it is running half the time.
+Essentially, the duty cycle represents the percentage of time the actuator is actively operating.

 What factors can affect duty cycle?